alexcrichton/rfcs-2/accepted/wasmtime-one-dot-oh.md

 * They will _not_ receive new features.

-For example if a new WebAssembly proposal is implemented it will not be backported to ESR versions.
-Additionally if a bug is fixed in a wasm proposal that is off-by-default in an ESR version it will also not be backported.
-Other bug fixes (and of course security fixes) will be backported to supported ESR versions.
+For example if a new WebAssembly proposal is implemented it will not be backported to LTS versions.
+Additionally if a bug is fixed in a wasm proposal that is off-by-default in an LTS version it will also not be backported.
+Other bug fixes (and of course security fixes) will be backported to supported LTS versions.

-An ESR version is considered "supported" for 10 release cycles, or 40 weeks (~10 months).
-Wasmtime will have two ESR versions at any point in time, with a new ESR happening every 5 releases (20 weeks, ~5 months).
-For ease of remembering what's an ESR and what isn't, all releases of Wasmtime divisible by 5 will be ESR version, with the exception of 1.0 being an ESR version as well.
-For example the ESR versions of Wasmtime will be 1.0, 5.0, 10.0, 15.0, ...
+An LTS version is considered "supported" for 10 release cycles, or 40 weeks (~10 months).
+Wasmtime will have two LTS versions at any point in time, with a new LTS happening every 5 releases (20 weeks, ~5 months).
+For ease of remembering what's an LTS and what isn't, all releases of Wasmtime divisible by 5 will be LTS version, with the exception of 1.0 being an LTS version as well.
+For example the LTS versions of Wasmtime will be 1.0, 5.0, 10.0, 15.0, ...

 This cadence means that users who do not want to upgrade Wasmtime monthly will be expected to upgrade Wasmtime at least every 10 months, likely every 5 months.